telerik/maui-docs/controls/barcode/2d-barcodes/qrcode-overview.md

 The Visual Structure has a total of 40 versions available in the QR code, from 21 by 21 modules to 177 by 177 modules, increasing in steps of four modules per side.
 Naturally, higher versions are used to encode larger amounts of data:

 The `Version`(`int`) property defines the version of the QR code.
-The version determinate the size of the QR code and the amount of the information that can be encoded.
+The version determines the size of the QR code and the amount of information that can be encoded.
 Accepted values are in the range from 1 to 40.
-If you set the version to a number outside of this range, version will be calculated automatically.
+If you set the version to a number outside of this range, the version will be calculated automatically.

 ![barcode qrcode](images/barcode-2d-barcodes-qrcode-overview001.png)